joshuaji03/SC22-BatchC-flux-blaze/README.md

 `docker exec -it omni /bin/bash` for an interactive bash terminal (this option only works if the container is running and not stuck in a restart loop)

+### Common Issues

+`$'\r': command not found` when attempting to start docker container

+this is caused by the the `entrypoint.sh` script somehow having CLRF line endings instead of LF line endings.

+to fix this run

+`sed -i 's/\r$//' entrypoint.sh`

 ### File Structure
 The files/directories which you will need to edit are **bolded**